The history of the milkmanAugust 2, 2019

 Whether it’s full, semi-skimmed, skimmed, or organic milk you choose to pour on your cereal, pop in your cup of tea, or simply drink ice cold on a sunny day, milk is as versatile as ever.
 The tradition of the Great British milkman is now a thing of the future, as well as the past.

 Our family are fully committed to updating the doorstep delivery and as company we want to sell the highest quality McQueens milk direct to the consumer.
-We want to make sure milkmen don’t become a thing of the past and we would love you to join us on that journey.
+We want to make sure milkmen and a milkman delivery don’t become a thing of the past and we would love you to join us on that journey.
 To sign up for a milk deliver with McQueens Dairies simply place your order here.Back >